 By bus the journey from Bangkok to Yasothon is scheduled to take from 7 to 13 hours depending upon which service you take.

 Bus Times from Bangkok to Yasothon

-There is currently one direct bus service a day from Bangkok to Yasothon which you can book online.
+There are currently 8 direct bus services a day from Bangkok to Yasothon available to book online.

 Buy Tickets from Bangkok to Yasothon

 Use the Search Box below to buy bus tickets from Bangkok to Yasothon:

 Bus services from Bangkok to Yasothon depart from Bangkok Northern Bus Terminal.

 Yasothon Bus Station

 Bus services from Bangkok to Yasothon terminate at Yasothon Bus Terminal.

 About Travel to Yasothon